We recommend reading the Routing Fundamentals and Defining Routes pages before continuing.

 }

-) and render when those segments are active.
-By default, layouts in the file hierarchy are nested, which means they wrap child layouts via their children
+By default, layouts in the folder hierarchy are nested, which means they wrap child layouts via their children prop.
+You can nest layouts by adding layout.js inside specific route segments (folders).

 export default function DashboardLayout({